DSU Intramural Sports Handbook

-The Intramural Sports program offers Dixie State University students, faculty, staff, and spouses the opportunity to participate in a wide variety of individual and team sports.
-Intramurals is a fun way to meet new people, become physically active and participate in friendly competition.
-It is the goal of the Dixie State College Intramural Sports program to provide a fun, safe and friendly environment in order to enrich student life here on Campus.
+The Intramural Sports program offers Dixie State University students, faculty, staff, and spouses the opportunity to participate in a wide variety of individual and team sports. intramural sports are a fun way to meet new people, become physically active and participate in friendly competition.
+It is the goal of the Dixie State University Intramural Sports program to provide a fun, safe and friendly environment in order to enrich student life here on campus.

 Intramural Sports Office

 The Intramural Sports office is located inside the Student Activities Center.
 You can call the Intramural Sports office phone 435-879-GAME (4263) or by emailing email@example.com with additional questions about the intramural program.